elixir-uk/fellowship/_posts/2023-07-23-gtn-tutorial-fair-in-a-nutshell.md

 ---
 layout: post
-title:  GTN tutorial.
-FAIR in a nutshell
+title:  FAIR in a nutshell
 description: A short introduction to the FAIR principles and their origin
 date:   2023-07-23
 author: [k-kamieniecka, k-poterlowicz]